kevinleedrum/mds/vuepress/css-documentation/colors.md

 ## Variables

-The colors for the above classes, as well as all component colors, can be overridden via the following variables.
+The above colors, as well as all component colors, can be overridden via the following variables.

 <<< @/src/tailwind/variables/index.scss